Webcertain blog

 Your international students will be a gold mine for this.
 There is a lot to take on when moving to a new country: from small things like different plugs and pedestrian crossings, to big things like food and social behaviour.

 You can also use social media as a channel where your students could reach out if they need help.
-WhatsApp and Facebook Messenger could be great tools for this, but bear in mind WeChat, KakaoTalk, Telegram and Line could also be platforms you need to be on if you have a lot of Chinese, Korean, Russian or Japanese students.
+WhatsApp and Facebook Messenger could be great tools for this, but bear in mind WeChat, KakaoTalk and Line could also be platforms you need to be on if you have a lot of Chinese, South Korean or Japanese students respectively.

 Conclusion

-To sum it all up, the trick behind getting your people to talk about you on social media is knocking on a lot of doors, allowing yourself enough time to do it, and letting your characters find their own stories rather than imposing your official narrative on them.
-I know it seems like a lot, but I have faith you’ve got this.
+To sum it all up, the trick behind getting your people to talk about you on social media is finding your characters, allowing yourself enough time to do it, and letting your characters find their own stories rather than imposing your official narrative on them.
+I know it seems like a lot, but I have faith you have got this.
 Good luck!

 I hope this blog post has given you a useful introduction to how to approach storytelling on social media in the education sector.
 For more in-depth information, read my free, full-length guide here.
 The guide covers the following ten tips: